LeonardoWjq/LeonardoWjq.github.io/_pages/about.md

 🎉 News
 ======
+- **Oct.
+2025** We open-sourced [PokeeResearch-7B](https://github.com/Pokee-AI/PokeeResearchOSS), a state-of-the-art 7B deep research agent that can search and read on the web!
 - **Sept.
 2025** One paper is accepted at NeurIPS 2025.
 See you in San Diego!
 - **June 2025** I joined [Pokee AI](https://pokee.ai/) as a research scientist intern working on training agentic systems with reinforcement learning!
 - **Jan.
 2025** One paper is accepted at ICLR 2025.
 See you in Singapore!